expln/metamath-lamp/docs/guide.md

 You don't need to install anything to run metamath-lamp.
 To start metamath-lamp,
-just use you web browser and view the
+just use your web browser and view the
 **[main Metamath-lamp web site](https://expln.github.io/lamp/latest/index.html)** or some other metamath-lamp web site.